oknozor/toml-bombadil/website/content/docs/template-and-variables/variables.md

 according to your dots config.

-In this example the output file actually linked to alacritty's config would look like this :
+In the previous example the output file actually linked to alacritty's config would look like this :

 ```yaml
 ...